No, there’s still no link between video games and violence

 NEW YORK — Do video games trigger violent behavior?
 Scientific studies have found no link.
-But the persistent theory is back in the headlines following the mass shooting in El Paso, Texas , on Saturday.
+But the persistent theory is back in the headlines following Saturday’s mass shooting in El Paso, Texas .

-Trump’s statements were more reserved than during his last brush with the subject in 2018, when he called video games “vicious” and summoned game-industry executives to meet at the White House , to little lasting effect.
+Trump’s statements were more reserved compared with his last brush with the subject in 2018, when he called video games “vicious” and summoned game-industry executives to meet at the White House , to little lasting effect.

 The Entertainment Software Association, the biggest video game trade group, reiterated its position that there is no causal connection between video games and violence.